Registering and Rules for Home School

 If you are wishing to withdraw from home school to obtain your GED, download and print the two documents below.

 How to Request a Certificate of Attendance

 For driving permits or licenses all that is needed is the Declaration of Intent with a 36 character parent signature.
-This document replaces the Certificate of Attendance and should be submitted with all other Driver Service's required documents to obtain a driving permit or license.
-To request a Declaration of Intent for homeschool students, please contact Linda Dunn at email@example.com.
+To request a Declaration of Intent for homeschool students, please email firstname.lastname@example.org.